mvilrokx/autd-js-front-end-dev-guide/Chapters/04 - JavaScript Modules.md

 Now when you run ```npm run watch``` your web page should work again.
 Rollup.js bundles all your JavaScripts using native ES2015 import/export and converts them into IIFE format (which browsers understand) and then uses Babel to convert all other ES2015 features into ES5 (which the browsers also understand).
 You now have a fully functioning, modern JavaScript Front End tooling set up.

 ## Webpack
-I must admit I never used Rollup myself until I started the research for this guide and stumbled upon it, I have always used Webpack so I am going to devote this chapter to Webpack as an alternative to Rollup.
-Feel free to skip it if you are happy using Rollup but for those that prefer Webpack, read on.
+I must admit I never used Rollup.js myself until I started the research for this guide and stumbled upon it, I have always used Webpack so I am going to devote this chapter to Webpack as an alternative to Rollup.js.
+Feel free to skip it if you are happy using Rollup.js but for those that prefer Webpack, read on.

 Webpack's scope is actually much broader than just a JavaScript bundler, it can also bundle CSS and even image files (e.g. png files) which is one of the reasons I hesitated to use it as my default in this beginner JavaScript setup guide: all this functionality makes it very flexible, but also a bit trickier to configure.
 Another reason is that Webpack does not natively support ES2015 modules yet (this is being addressed though in the upcoming WebPack 2).
-As it turns out though, when you use Babel, this is actually a bit of an advantage over Rollup where we had to "re-configure" Babel to not convert modules.
+As it turns out though, when you use Babel, this is actually a bit of an advantage over Rollup where we had to "re-configure" Babel to _not_ convert modules.

 So if you already configured your project for Rollup and now want to use Webpack instead, please undo the changes we did to the ```.babelrc``` file and revert it back to it's original: